 Now specify what should be sent when the control is blocked.
-On release, the control variable follows the rule again.

 When blocked, the control variable should not be sent send a specific value Value (in %) (only if a value is sent) 0 100

 In the case of a common control variable for heating and cooling, 0 is always transmitted as a fixed value.